Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 #### Create a Cognitive Services or Language resource

-Text Analytics supports both [multi-service and single-service access][multi_and_single_service].
+The Language service supports both [multi-service and single-service access][multi_and_single_service].
 Create a Cognitive Services resource if you plan to access multiple cognitive services under a single endpoint/key.
-For Text Analytics access only, create a Language resource.
+For Language service access only, create a Language resource.

 You can create the resource using